Nancypatel1103/ComplianceClient/on-premise-server/On-Premise-Server.md

 # On-Premise-Server

 ## What is an On-Premise-Server
-An on-premise server is one that is physically housed within the company and offers resources and services to users connected to the same network directly.
+An on-premise server is one that is physically hosted within the company and offers resources and services to users connected to the same network directly.

 ## Why do we need an On-Premise-Server
 The benefits of on-premise servers include lower latency, more control over data, and regulatory compliance.

 ## How to set up On-Premise-Server

 1. Before you set up an **On-Premise-Server** you need to keep in mind that you need to have **Docker** on your local machine.
 Install **Docker** if Docker is not there.
-To install Doctor you can install Doctor by clicking on this **(https://docs.docker.com/engine/install/ubuntu/)** link.
+To install Docker, please visit the following link: ** https://docs.docker.com/engine/install/ubuntu/)** (Please note: This guide is specifically for Ubuntu machines.
+If you have a different operating system, you will need to choose accordingly.)

 ### Install Docker Engine on Ubuntu
-2. Then issue the command in the local terminal in your local machine.
+2. Then run the following command in your local terminal of the machine.
    ```
    sudo apt-get update
    ```